kkanggu/Algorithm_DataStructure_Practice/README.md

 >But at this book, this problem is solved by divide and conquer using Matrix.
 >Fibonacci is expressed using Matrix, so it's easy to calculate.
 >Upper algorithms have a time complexity of O(logn).

+Day 20
+>Chapter 'Dynamic Programming' end.
+>This chapter is about dynamic programming.
+>'Divide and Conquer' is Top-down, get solution from top to go down.
+>'Dynamic Programming' is Bottom-up, get solution from bottom to go up.
+>There are two codes, Fibonacci and LCS algorithm.
+>I already learned this chapter at sophomore Algorithm lecture, but LCS is very useful to me.
+>I understood LCS almost half, and I finally understand LCS with this book.
+>Thanks to the table, it's easy to understand.
+>LCS algorithm with dynamic programming has a time complexity of O(mn).